Crawl Space Wood Rot

 How to prevent crawl space wood rot?

-You can prevent crawl space wood rot by reducing moisture and controlling humidity.
+Crawl space wood rot can be prevented by reducing moisture and controlling humidity.
 Seal plumbing leaks, improve drainage, and keep groundwater away from the foundation.
-Encapsulation and vapor barriers help block humidity, while a dehumidifier keeps moisture levels stable.
-Regular crawl space inspections catch early signs before damage spreads.

 How do you treat crawl space wood rot?